russgreen/Serilog.Sinks.GoogleAnalytics/README.md

 ## GA4 Limits & Considerations

 - Max 25 events per request (enforced by sink subdivision)
+- Event parameter names should be <= 40 chars, start with a letter, and contain only letters/digits/underscore (the sink normalizes and trims)
+- GA may drop/reject events with too many parameters or oversized payloads; tune `MaxPropertyParamsPerEvent` and trimming accordingly
 - Excessive volume or PII can violate GA Terms – ensure compliance
 - GA4 is analytics-focused; delivery latency is not guaranteed
 - GA sampling / retention policies apply